techwithankush/git-cheat-sheet/git-all-commands.md

 # Git Commands
-## This Gist contains all the useful commands for Git prepared by Ankush Yadav
+## This list contains all the useful commands for Git prepared by Ankush Yadav

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.